 In Dayton, just 12.66% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.

-The per capita income in Dayton in 2010 was $23,195, which is middle income relative to Texas and the nation.
-This equates to an annual income of $92,780 for a family of four.
+The per capita income in Dayton in 2018 was $27,865, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
+This equates to an annual income of $111,460 for a family of four.
 However, Dayton contains both very wealthy and poor people as well.

 Dayton is an extremely ethnically-diverse city.
 The people who call Dayton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dayton residents report their race to be White, followed by Black or African-American.
 Dayton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 15.61% of the city’s residents.
-Important ancestries of people in Dayton include Irish, German, French, and Italian.
+People of Hispanic or Latino origin account for 13.64% of the city’s residents.
+Important ancestries of people in Dayton include German, English, Irish, French, and Scottish.

 The most common language spoken in Dayton is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Italian.